salemigroup/gds2_geant4/README.md

 ### 4. Create Geant4 files
 * `python make_geant4.py config.yml`
 * This creates the geometry cc/hh files.
-Each component recieves a cc/hh file, which are included in a detector construction cc/hh file.
+Each component receives a cc/hh file, which are included in a detector construction cc/hh file.
 * By default, every component is a child volume of the vacuum world volume.
 * Repeated components are not checked.
 If really want to G4 your x100 junction test chip, this will be terribly inefficient.